renvrant/formcontrol-freaks/chapter.md

 }
 ```

+We have put this in the form component,
+but neither Angular nor good design principles strictly require this:
+we could have put it (and similar functions) in a file full of utilities.

+Now that we have the functions we need,
-and then write the HTML needed to put all this in front of the user:
+we can write the HTML needed to put everything in front of the user:

 ```html
 <label>Skills:</label>